 Type of institution: University/Higher Education Institution

-This course provides an understanding of contemporary international relations as well as advanced skills in research and analytical thinking.
-The course is designed to complement existing knowledge gained from an undergraduate education in any recognised area including business, humanities, sciences and education.
+This course provides an understanding of both contemporary international relations and the sub-discipline of security studies, as well as advanced skills in research and analytical thinking.
+This course is designed to complement existing knowledge gained from an undergraduate education in the social sciences, humanities, education or business.

 Standard entry requirements

 Please refer to https://study.curtin.edu.au/offering/course-pg-master-of-international-relations-and-national-security--mc-intrnsv1/ for further information on entry to this course.

 Graduates may qualify for entry to Doctoral degrees.
 For further details, see the Graduate Research School website http://research.curtin.edu.au/postgraduate-research/future-research-students/entry-requirements/